|

 CNC Technology Brings Out Hidden Talents in Physically Disabled

-By Jeff Lintz
+Children By Jeff Lintz Teacher

 Hialeah Middle School